 \section{Introduction}

-The \textsc{Feedback Vertex Set} problem~(\textsc{FVS}) is one of the most fundamental problems in graph algorithms, which is also one of Karp's 21 $\NP$-complete problems \cite{cocoKarp72}.
-Given a graph $G = (V, E)$ and a parameter $k$, \textsc{FVS} is to decide whether there is a subset of vertices of size at most $k$ whose deletion makes the remaining graph acyclic. \textsc{FVS} with the parameter being the solution size $k$ is one of the most important problems in parameterized algorithms.
+The \textsc{Feedback Vertex Set} problem~(\textsc{FVS}), one of Karp's 21 $\NP$-complete problems~\cite{cocoKarp72}, is a fundamental problem in graph algorithms.
+Given a graph $G = (V, E)$ and a parameter $k$, \textsc{FVS} is to decide whether there is a subset of vertices of size at most $k$ whose deletion makes the remaining graph acyclic. \textsc{FVS} arises in a variety of applications in various fields such as circuit testing, network communications, deadlock resolution, artificial intelligence, and computational biology~\cite{ijfcsBodlaender94,siamdmCyganPPW13,algorithmicaIwataK21}. \textsc{FVS} with the parameter being the solution size $k$ is one of the most important problems in parameterized algorithms.
 The first fixed-parameter tractable ($\FPT$) algorithm for \textsc{FVS} traces back to Bodlaender's linear-time algorithm for fixed $k$ \cite{ijfcsBodlaender94}.
-After this, there were a large number of contributions to \textsc{FVS} in parameterized algorithms \cite{dagstuhlDowneyF92,mcsDowneyF99,iwpecKanjPS04,talgRamanSS06}.
+After this, there were a large number of contributions to \textsc{FVS} in parameterized algorithms \cite{sctDowneyF92,springerDowneyF99,iwpecKanjPS04,talgRamanSS06}.
 Later, Dehne et al. \cite{iwpecDehneFRS04} and Guo et al. \cite{jcssGuoGHNW06} proposed a single-exponential algorithm based on the iterative-compression method, respectively.
 The iterative-compression method became an important method to solve \textsc{FVS} fast.
 Several following improvements were based on this method.
 For example, Chen et al. \cite{jcssChenFLLV08} improved the result to $\mathcal{O}^{*}(5^{k})$, where notation $\mathcal{O}^{*}(\cdot)$ hides all polynomial factors.
-Cao et al.~\cite{algorithmicaCaoC015} improved the result to $\mathcal{O}^{*}(3.83^{k})$.
+Cao et al.~\cite{algorithmicaCaoCL15} improved the result to $\mathcal{O}^{*}(3.83^{k})$.
 Kociumaka and Pilipczuk \cite{iplKociumakaP14} further improved the result to $\mathcal{O}^{*}(3.619^{k})$.
 The current fastest deterministic algorithm, introduced by Iwata and Kobayashi \cite{algorithmicaIwataK21}, was an $\mathcal{O}^{*}(3.460^{k})$-time algorithm based on the highest-degree branching.